TITLE: Research Analyst

 - Knowledge of program evaluation and assessment of educational outcomes.

-- Skill in questionnaire development, web-based surveys, development of interview protocols, and sampling strategies may be required depending upon position.
+- Skill in questionnaire development, web-based surveys, and sampling strategies.

 - Skill in operating a computer and various supporting software packages, including advanced skill in spreadsheet and statistical applications such as SPSS, SAS, Access and Excel.